 Although it is a slow process, marijuana legalization is making inroads in Virginia.
-There is already a bill to decriminalize possession of small amounts on the table.
-Indeed, the state has been loosening marijuana restrictions since 2015.
-At that time, a law was passed whereby patients with intractable epilepsy were allowed to use cannabis oil if they received a prescription from their doctor.
+The state started easing marijuana restrictions in 2015.
+At that time, a law was passed whereby patients with intractable epilepsy were allowed to use cannabis oil.
+They required a prescription from their doctor.

-Now, the state has licensed five dispensaries across the state.
-Companies such as Dalitso, who have secured a large facility in Manassas, can legally cultivate weed, process the raw oil to create CBD oil and THC-A products, and sell to registered patients.
+Now, there are numerous licensed dispensaries across the state.
+Dalitso has secured a large facility in Manassas.
+The company can legally cultivate weed, & process the raw oil to create CBD oil and THC-A products.
+It can even sell to registered patients.
 By the end of the year, tens of thousands of Virginians will have access to regulated cannabis oil.

-At the very least, weed will be decriminalized in Virginia in 2019, and it is a matter of time before it becomes legal as a medicine.
-At present, marijuana possession could still result in a 30-day prison sentence.
-Sale of over half an ounce, but below five pounds, is a Class 5 felony, punishable by up to 10 years in prison.
+At present, marijuana possession could still result in a 30-day prison sentence and $4500 fine.
+Sale of over half an ounce, but below five pounds, is a Class 5 felony.
+Such a conviction is punishable by up to 10 years in prison.